-Faculty members may receive Instructional Load credit for the courses associated with the programs listed below.
+Faculty members may receive instructional Load credit for the courses associated with the programs listed below.
 In addition, the areas as defined below shall receive minimum Alternative Duty "F" Hour Load credit for activities outside of the core functions described in Article 10C.4.
 In the case of Performing Arts, Music and Theater the allocation shall be determined by the appropriate Administrator.

-Forensics: no less than 8 (eight) CAH will be allotted per college annually for the unit members serving as Director of Forensics.
-In addition, the Forensics program at each college shall be allotted a traveling Assistant Coach position that will carry three (3) CAH.
+Effective Fall 2020 Forensics: no less than 8 (eight) CAH will be allotted per college annually for the unit members serving as Director of Forensics.
+If an In addition, the Forensics program at each college shall be allotted a traveling Assistant Coach is assigned, it position that will carry an additional 2.5 (two and a half) three (3) CAH.

-Newspaper: no less than 4 (four) CAH per college annually.
+Effective Fall 2020 Newspaper: no less than 4 (four) CAH per college annually.

-Performing Arts, Music and Theater: no less than 15 (fifteen) CAH per college annually, to be divided at each college as recommended by affected unit members, and approved by the appropriate Administrator.
+Effective Fall 2019 Performing Arts, Music and Theater: no less than 15 (fifteen) CAH per college annually, to be divided at each college as recommended by affected unit members, and approved by the appropriate Administrator.